Gyo Shojima

 Tatsuaki Gyo Shojima (庄島 辰尭 born August 18, 1993) is a former professional American football center who spent his three-year career with the Obic Seagulls of the Japanese X-League.
 He played college football for the UCLA Bruins as a walk-on student-athlete under head coach Jim Mora.
 As a redshirt junior, Shojima became the first Japanese-born student-athlete of full Japanese heritage, nationality and citizenship to play in an NCAA Division I Football Bowl Subdivision (FBS) game.

-Early years
+Early life

 Shojima was born in Tokyo, Japan to Tatsuhiro and Hiroko Shojima and at age nine, moved to Redondo Beach, California with his family.

 He grew up learning Shorinji Kempo, an esoteric Japanese martial art in which he holds a black belt.
 He was not introduced to American football until he entered high school.

 On September 30, 2010, he subdued an armed robber at a gas station.
 Shojima thanks his martial arts background and football experience for this accomplishment.

-High school career
+Early life

 Shojima attended Redondo Union High School, a public high school in Redondo Beach, California before transferring to Tokyo Nishi Metropolitan High School in Tokyo, Japan.

 Upon graduating high school in 2012, he was selected onto the Japan national football team to compete in the IFAF Junior World Championship hosted at Austin, Texas from June 30 to July 8.